Metaboverse/Metaboverse/README.md

 # ![Metaboverse](https://raw.githubusercontent.com/Metaboverse/Metaboverse/master/docs/images/metaboverse_banner.png)

-A Biological and Metabolic Networks Analyzer
+A Biological and Metabolic Networks Analysis Platform

 `WARNING: This repository is currently under development.
 When the software is complete and stable enough for beta testing, the alpha tag will be removed.`
 To receive updates, join our mailing list by emailing `metaboverse@gmail.com`